kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(6\) For any other reason deemed appropriate by the DRO or by the ODRA.

 \(c\) The Product Team and protester will have five (5) business days from the date of the initial status conference to decide whether they will attempt to use an ADR process in the case.
 With the agreement of the ODRA, ADR may be used concurrently with the adjudication of a protest.
-See §17.37(e).
+See [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.37   Election of alternative dispute resolution process.|§17.37]](e).

-\(d\) If the Product Team and protester elect to use ADR proceedings to resolve the protest, they will agree upon the neutral to conduct the ADR proceedings (either an ODRA DRO or a compensated neutral of their own choosing) pursuant to §17.37, and shall execute and file with the ODRA a written ADR agreement.
+\(d\) If the Product Team and protester elect to use ADR proceedings to resolve the protest, they will agree upon the neutral to conduct the ADR proceedings (either an ODRA DRO or a compensated neutral of their own choosing) pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.37   Election of alternative dispute resolution process.|§17.37]], and shall execute and file with the ODRA a written ADR agreement.
 Agreement of any intervenor(s) to the use of ADR or the resolution of a dispute through ADR shall not be required.

 \(e\) If the Product Team or protester indicate that ADR proceedings will not be used, or if ADR is not successful in resolving the entire protest, the ODRA Director upon being informed of the situation, will schedule an adjudication of the protest.